olegabu/fabric-starter/test/testsuite.md

 ./scenarios/01-fabric-starter-acceptance-test/create-test-network.sh org1 org2
 ```

 * Now proceed with test scenarios.
-Description of each scenario is stored in 'scenario.md' file in each scenario's directory.

 The typical way to run the test scenario is the following (you should provide interface type and org's names):